jaxx0rr/MainQuest-1.20.1/README.md

 ### 6. `waypoint`

-Identical to `location`, but silent and invisible.
+Identical to `location`, but does not trigger a quest completion every time.

 ```json
 {